Maitland Bay Track in Bouddi National Park

-The Maitland Bay Track is a short but steep bush trail in Bouddi National Park that winds its way down from the Information Centre to the isolated beach of Maitland Bay.
+The Maitland Bay Track is a short but steep bushwalk in Bouddi National Park on the Central Coast that leads to the beautifully isolated beach of Maitland Bay.

 The track showcases the beauty of the national park, with beautiful lush rainforest and stunning ocean views to enjoy.
-Stroll further along the beach to Bouddi Point, and discover some of the remains of an old shipwreck.
+Stroll further along the beach to Bouddi Point, and discover remnants of an old shipwreck.

 Maitland Bay Track